 Her first job out of college was as special assistant to the president of the University of Colorado, a job she landed by convincing the system president that she would make it her own and make him proud.
 She served the Boulder campus chancellor as director of donor relations during the University’s successful $1 billion fundraising campaign and held an officer-level appointment as assistant secretary of the university system, in which capacity she assisted the board on policy and media/PR issues over two years filled with athletic and academic controversy that drew national and international headlines.

 She serves as co-host of the Trusted Voices Podcast, and founding co-editor and contributor to the Inside Higher Ed blog, Call to Action, which is focused on marketing and communications topics in higher education.
 She has by-lined pieces for The Hechinger Report, Trusteeship, Times Higher Ed, The Presidency, College & University Journal, University Business, Inside Higher Ed, Women in Higher Education and PR Week; and contributed a chapter to the book, Managing the Unthinkable: Crisis Preparation and Response for Campus Leaders.
-Her expertise has been featured in The Chronicle of Higher Education, Inside Higher Ed, U.S. News & World Report, The Chicago Tribune, The Houston Chronicle, Huffington Post, CURRENTS, The Missoulian, The News Telegram and Montana Public Radio.
+Her expertise has been featured in the Associated Press, The Chronicle of Higher Education, Inside Higher Ed, U.S. News & World Report, The Chicago Tribune, The Houston Chronicle, Huffington Post, CURRENTS, The Missoulian, The News Telegram and Montana Public Radio.
 And she is honored to have been featured on a variety of podcasts including The Key, Higher Voltage, Enrollment Insights, Josie and the Podcast, The Servant Marketer, Higher Ed Geek, and Enrollify’s Starter Stories.